theyusko/cs342project03/README.md

 Notes:

 1 - For heap test, make sure heap grows gradually.
 Otherwise, results are not accurate.
 For example, do not allocate 10^24 size integer array at once; allocate in steps of length 10^4 integers.

+2 - For stack test, make sure you don't overflow the stack; since default maximum size of stack is 8 MB.